 Lucky for you, that’s where we come in.
-We’ll let you in on our best secrets for finding the best flight deals.
+We’ll let you in on our best secrets for finding the best flight deals as a student.
 Looking for the best place to find cheap airfare?
 Wondering when the best time to travel is?
 How far in advance should you buy your tickets to get the best deal?
 We’re here to answer all your questions about how to find cheap plane tickets!

 We really can’t stress this one enough.
 Maybe you already know that you really want to go to Paris, for example, or you have to travel during certain dates over Thanksgiving break.
+If you’re going back to school, maybe you can arrive a few days early to save money for a cheaper flight.
 Whatever flexibility you do have, use it to your advantage.
 Flexibility can be more than just dates and destinations!
 (Although if you do have any flexibility with your dates, use the flexible search feature—toggle the search to “flexible” instead of “exact” and your search will show results for nearby dates that might be cheaper.)
 Also think about what flexibility you might have in terms of:

 - your departure airport (are there other nearby airports that might have cheaper flights?)